gantrycloud/gantry-landing/content/about/_index.md

 ## We are your plumber...

-We build the pipelines, install the pumps, and occasionally, shag the wives.
+We build the pipelines, install the pumps, and occasionally build the house.

 ## Principal Infrastructure